temporalio/documentation/docs/application-development/observability.md

 The steps to using custom Search Attributes are:

-- Create a new Search Attribute in your Cluster [using `tctl`](/tctl/admin/cluster/add-search-attributes) or the Cloud UI.
+- Create a new Search Attribute in your Cluster using `tctl search-attribute create` or the Cloud UI.
 - Set the value of the Search Attribute for a Workflow Execution:
   - On the Client by including it as an option when starting the Execution.
   - In the Workflow by calling `UpsertSearchAttributes`.